jonsun-zhao/kubelab/examples/12.crd/sample-controller/README.md

 - We are going to deploys a `example-controller` which implements the API resource `Foo` in K8s.
 - API resource `Foo`, as well as its API group `samplecontroller.k8s.io`, are created as CustomResourceDefinition (CRD)
-- When `Foo` is available in K8s, we can create/update/remove API objects from `Foo`, which subsequently creates functional `go-web` application.
+- When resource `Foo` is available in K8s API, we can then *create/update/remove* API objects of `Foo`, which subsequently creates functional `go-web` applications.

 ## Architecture